menu-top

 How to Become a Bushfire Hazard Practitioner

-The Chief Officer's Scheme for Accreditation of Bushfire Hazard Practitioners aims to ensure that the community has access to practitioners with the appropriate training and skills to help people safely develop and live in bushfire-prone-areas.
-The Accreditation Scheme explains the requirements for people to become accredited as Bushfire Hazard Practitioners in detail.
-In summary:
+The Commissioner’s Scheme for the Accreditation of Bushfire Hazard Practitioners provides the framework for accreditation of bushfire hazard practitioners operating in Tasmania.
+It aims to ensure that the community has access to practitioners with the appropriate training and skills to help people safely develop and live in bushfire-prone-areas.

 The Accreditation Scheme is administered by the Accreditation Officer who can be contacted at bfp@fire.tas.gov.au.